A Kindness Cup: Reviews

-Malcolm Pettigrove in The Canberra Times was not overly impressed with the book stating: "When Miss Astley drops the prose of the stylist and begins to function simply as a writer with a tale to tell her work becomes stark, tense, and most effectively dramatic."
+Malcolm Pettigrove in The Canberra Times was not overly impressed with the book, stating: "When Miss Astley (sic.) drops the prose of the stylist and begins to function simply as a writer with a tale to tell her work becomes stark, tense, and most effectively dramatic."

 Kate Grenville reread the book in 2018, upon it being reissued.
-She called Astley "ahead of her time" and that "Thirty years beforehand she had known what some of us were only just waking up to: that our own history provides a powerful engine for fiction, and that the voice of fiction can say the unspoken about that history."
+She called Astley "ahead of her time" and said that "Thirty years beforehand she had known what some of us were only just waking up to: that our own history provides a powerful engine for fiction, and that the voice of fiction can say the unspoken about that history."

+Lou Holloway commented on what may be apparent to a 2020s reader, that is, the lack of in-depth characterisation of Aboriginal people who appear in the novel, which is dominated by the observations and perspectives of white characters, whose race goes "unremarked".
+Also, the filled-out characters, he notes, are almost all male.

+Jessica Gildersleeve in 2019 drew a parallel between American writings about the "deep south" and Astley's novels about Australia's "deep north", and emphasised Astley's valuing "of interpersonal engagement and social responsibility".

 Steve Walker, of Stuff wrote "Astley's work is characterised by her irony and her unflinching scrutiny of social injustice.
 In A Kindness Cup, she was at the top of her impressive form."